bloominstituteoftechnology/Sprint-Challenge-React-Wars/Answers.md

 componentWillUnmount is the last method in the lifecycle and is executed lastly before a component gets removed from DOM.

 3. Briefly describe some of the differences between a Class/Stateful component and a Functional/Presentational component.

 Functional/Presentational components take in props, Class/Stateful components can take in state, but can exist without it as well.
 While the constructor is also optional, it's not recommended to go without it and super() for Class/Stateful components.

+4. Briefly describe PropTypes and what we use them for when building react applications.- Proptypes are used to document the intended property types sent into components - React will compare your components against your intended types and alert if there's a mis-match.